ericvc/AI-Blackjack/ai/README.md

 approaches, but the data can typically be generated easily by simluation.
 The process may just take a while.

-The model used is a deep neural network with a user-selected (but constant) number of neurons and 2 hidden layers.
+The model used is a deep neural network with a user-selected number of neurons and 2 hidden layers.
 The output of the model uses a softmax activation function over a dense layer with 4 neurons, one for each type of outcome in the game (at least as conceived of here).
 The `Adam` optimization algorithm with the learning rate hyperparameter set to 0.001 is used here for backpropagation.
-Weight decay regularization (L2=0.001) is also applied to the outputs of each `Dense` layer.
+Weight decay regularization (L2=0.01) is also applied to the outputs of each `Dense` layer.

 ``` python